Nasef2017/satellite_derived_bathymetry_for_qgis/README.md

 Google's Gemini Pro: Utilized for its strong capabilities in code generation, logical structuring of complex workflows, and debugging.
 OpenAI's ChatGPT (GPT-3.5/4): Employed for initial code scaffolding and assisting in troubleshooting.

+This is the official GitHub of Mohamed Nasef, developer of the "Satellite-Derived Bathymetry for QGIS" plugin.
+Contact: eng.m.nasef2017@gmail.com